 A voice, from a high-backed armchair, positioned to face the fireplace, came to them, reminding Aimee it was Piggott had first invited them upstairs.

 “If Hogben’s polished off his peas and carrots.”

-Piggott came to sit, next to Hogben, settling into this chair with a luxuriant spread, and motioning to the waiter attending them.
+Piggott came to sit, next to Hogben, settling into this chair with a luxuriant spread of knees and elbows, and motioning to the waiter attending them.

 “Give me a slab of that roast…pour some gravy on.
 Think I’ll have a bite after all.”
 He winked at Mossbunker.

 The next half-hour went as forecast by these signs.
 Even Aimee, who was feeling the strain of her stays, nodded to a few more potatoes, a last roll.
 It was something to do.
 Piggott ruminated over his plate.
 Curach, filling their two glasses from a carafe, began a private chat with Vic.

 “And so…the note she left said, I’ll be getting that you had in mind.”
 Curach cocked his head.
 He prompted further.
 “But she said also…”

 “Also,” Vic began…but here shot Aimee a glance.
 His face looked to her somewhere between hangdog and caught-red-handed.